hoophq/docs/docs/usecases/06kubernetes-resources.md

 hoop exec k8s -- scale --replicas=3 deployment/myapp
 ```

-It's possible to narrow down the commands in distinct connections, this gives a better user experience:
+It's possible to narrow down the commands in distinct connections, this gives a better user experience

 - Update the connection with the **command** bellow